Fees and Deposit Limits7.8/10

 Even though the account minimum is $0 for the Wealthsimple Basic service and will charge 0% advisory fees for the first year if your account balance is from $0 to $10,000, the service will impose a 0.5% fee for anything above that, up to $100,000.

 The $0 account minimum is great, but the high management fee is a letdown.
 The good news is Wealthsimple will only charge 0.4% of your account balance is above $100,000.
-In this regard, your account will be classified under Wealthsimple Black or Generation.
+In this regard, your account will be classified under Black or Generation.
 The advisory fee may be lower than Wealthsimple Basic, but it is still higher than the industry standard since Betterment and Wealthfront will only charge you 0.25% (although Betterment also charges 0.40% for their $100,000+ Premium service.)
-However, Wealthsimple does come with many more personalized features those others don’t, so if those are important to you, they may be worth the extra cost.
+However, Wealthsimple does come with many more personalized features those others don’t, so they may be worth the extra cost if they are important to you.

 If you want a more hands-on investing experience, you may want to look elsewhere.
 But if you’re a values-based investor or want a hands-off automated investing experience, Wealthsimple will be a good choice for you.